B0r1s-B4d3n0v/pwnagotchi-resources/Dev-Stuff/plugin-callbacks.md

 # BetterCap Callbacks

 <a name="bcap_verified"></a>
-> [!CAUTION]
+> [!CAUTION] about
 > I grepped BC code for "Events.Add" and these callbacks were the result.
-BC website does not reference some of these.
+BC website does not reference some of these.\
-> "Verified" is because it was either documented, or it was triggered in my test script.
+> "Verified" is because it was either documented, or it was triggered in my test script.\
 > "Undocumented | Unverified" - I did not verify the scope of the callbacks - so some of these may be scope limited. ¯\\\_(ツ)_/¯

 Sources: <a href="https://www.bettercap.org/modules/core/events.stream/">bettercap.org</a> & `sudo grep -Rh "Events.Add" /home/pi/bettercap/`